-Mitochondrial Dysfunction: Key Indicators You Might be Overlooking
+Mitochondrial Disease: Key Indicators That Might Be Overlooked

 By Angela Lucterhand, DC

 How many patients walk through your door with a chronic disease diagnosis?
 If you answered, “almost all of them,” then you see mitochondrial disease daily.
 In cell physiology, you learned that mitochondria are the powerhouses of cells; they are responsible for creating cellular energy, known as ATP.
 However, we often forget how mitochondria are negatively impacted by HPA axis and metabolic stressors, certain medications, and poor lifestyle habits.

 When we consider that some of the most mitochondria-dense tissues in the body are the heart, liver and brain, we can see how many diseases of those tissues need mitochondrial support.
 Not to mention mitochondria have been implicated as key regulators of both innate and adaptive immune function through metabolic and cell-signaling mechanisms.
 Therefore, knowing mitochondrial dysfunction plays a major role in chronic disease is important, but it’s just one piece of the puzzle.
 The challenge is objectively measuring the health of the mitochondria.
 Here are some clues to help you solve the puzzle of mitochondrial dysfunction.